 The waste quantity is directly related or linked to economic activity, consumption patterns, and income levels.

 Ireland has developed its waste management practices in the last two decades.
 A waste policy of ‘A Waste Action Plan for a Circular Economy’ was published in 2020.
-Ireland has an ambition of preventing, reducing wastes, maximum recycling, and recycle of residue wastes.
+Ireland has an ambition of preventing and reducing wastes, maximising recycling, and recycling residue wastes.

 Ireland has generated 14 million tonnes of waste in 2018 which has 1/5th of waste as plastic from the Irish households.
 There are three landfills and two incinerators in Ireland where the residual waste can be used as fuel than disposed of.
 Treatment of any harmful or nonhazardous wastes is dependent on the export market.

-There are over 2.9 million tonnes of municipal waste in Ireland in 2018 out of which 38% has been recycled, 43% used for recovery of energy, and 14% for landfill.
+There are over 2.9 million tonnes of municipal waste in Ireland in 2018 out of which 38% has been recycled, 43% used for recovery of energy, and 14% for landfills.

-There are approximately 70,000 tonnes of street cleaning wastes that were collected in the year 2018.
-47,000 household waste remains untreated which leads to illegal disposal of wastes.
+There are approximately 70,000 tonnes of street cleaning waste were collected in the year 2018.
+47,000 household waste remains untreated which leads to illegal disposal of waste.
 Around a total of 0.5 million tonnes of hazardous wastes were generated which got increased by 70% in Ireland by 2012.